-Finally, by the two above lemmata, the proof of Lemma 15 follows directly and we have completed the reductions of Section 2.3.
+Finally, by the last two lemmata, the proof of Lemma 15 follows directly and we have completed the reductions of Section 2.3.

-5 Transfer to Pegasus
+5. Transfer to derived graphs

-In this section, we briefly want to transfer our findings about the Chimera graph to the newly released hardware structure, the Pegasus graph.
-It is derived from the Chimera graph by stretching and shifting the underlying superconducting loops.
-By this, the grid structure of unit cells is preserved but a larger connectivity between the vertices can be realized, in particular, bridging different unit cells.
-As the Pegasus graph is less accessible than the Chimera, we do not go into more details here.
-Please see [3] for a complete formal description of the Pegasus graph P_n for $n \in \mathbb{N}$ and its different derived versions.
+In this section, we briefly transfer our findings about the Chimera graph to the latest currently operating hardware structure, the Pegasus graph, and the recently announced new architecture Zephyr.
+Both are derived from the Chimera graph by stretching and shifting the underlying superconducting loops.
+By this, the grid structure of unit cells is preserved, but a larger connectivity between the vertices can be realized, in particular, bridging different unit cells.
+As the Pegasus graph and the Zephyr graph are less accessible than the Chimera, we do not go into more details here.
+Please see [13] for a complete formal description of the Pegasus graph P_n for $n \in \mathbb{N}$ and its different derived versions and [14] for the Zephyr graph Z_n , $n \in \mathbb{N}$.
+Both are also described in the D-Wave documentation [15].